pesekt1/vidly-client/README.md

 - TableBody component:

-If a column contains content attribute then call the function that returns the conten.
+If a column contains content attribute then call the function that returns the content.
 Otherwise use lodash _.get(item, column.path) to show the item:

 ```javascript
 import _ from "lodash";